-Family: Teens Pushed Biracial Boy Off Picnic Table With a Rope Around His Neck
+Family: Biracial Boy Pushed Off Table With Rope Around Neck

+(CLAREMONT, N.H.) — Teenagers in New Hampshire taunted an 8-year-old biracial boy with racial slurs and then pushed him off of a picnic table with a rope around his neck, injuring him, the boy's family said.
 The child was treated at a hospital for cuts to his neck following the near-hanging Aug.
 28 in Claremont, the boy's grandmother, Lorrie Slattery, told the Valley News.
 He has since been released and has returned to school in Claremont.

 Slattery said the children were in a backyard when some of the teens got on the table and grabbed a rope that held a tire swing.
 It's not clear how the rope got around her grandson's neck, but Slattery said the teens pushed him off the table.
 No adults are believed to have witnessed the incident.